WordPress/gutenberg/packages/dataviews/README.md

 -   `type`: the type of the field.
 Used to generate the proper filters.
 Only `enumeration` available at the moment.
 -   `enableSorting`: whether the data can be sorted by the given field.
 True by default.
 -   `enableHiding`: whether the field can be hidden.
 True by default.
+-   `filterBy`: configuration for the filters.
+    - `operators`: the list of operators supported by the field.

 ## Actions